Recently we sat down with the very busy, very in-demand Dr. Ron Nusbaum to learn more about him and Back Clinics of Canada.

 There are patients who decide to have surgery because they’re so desperate from the pain.
 They were willing to take the serious risk of surgery and go under the knife.
 I had a patient who recently contacted me to see if I could help him.
 He appeared to be a perfect candidate for care, until he said to me he had failed surgery with a spinal fusion of his neck.
-I was so sad when I told him I couldn’t help him because the man almost started crying.
+I couldn’t help him and the man almost started crying.
 He understands that there is nothing that can be done for him.
-Now, had this person seen me, there was a very high chance that he could be perfectly fine.
+Now, had this person seen me before undergoing surgery, there is a very high chance that he could be fine.
 That’s why we have to get to these patients before they have surgery.

 There is a lot of information available on back and neck pain.
 The most commonly recommended treatments and therapies are injections, exercise, medication, physical therapy, and surgery.
 Spinal Decompression is rarely mentioned.
 Why?
-After all, Spinal Decompression has been around for about almost 9 years now.
+After all, Spinal Decompression has been around for about more than 10 years now.

 Spinal Decompression is really just not well promoted or understood.
-We’re finding that every single year more and more doctors are learning about it and are referring to us.
-We also know that it’s part of our culture to always turn to medical doctors and expect to receive medications for our interventions.
-The steps that the traditional medical doctor takes in dealing with patients who have back pain is to give them pain relievers, then anti inflammatories, muscle relaxers and when all else fails serious addictive narcotics like Percocet or Oxycodone.
+We’re finding that every single year more and more doctors are learning about it and referring patients to us.
+We also know that it’s part of our culture to always turn to medical doctors and expect to receive medications for our pain.
+The steps that the traditional medical doctor takes in dealing with patients who have back pain is to give them pain relievers, anti inflammatories, muscle relaxers and when all else fails, serious addictive narcotics like Percocet or Oxycodone.
 This is very much a symptom-based approach.
-At the same time, they may refer the patient to a chiropractor, physiotherapist, registered massage therapist, even surgery.
+At the same time, they may refer the patient to a chiropractor, physiotherapist, registered massage therapist, even surgeon.

 It’s not until after the patient has exhausted all these treatments and therapies that they feel desperate to learn about something else.
-With the Internet they do their homework.
-They find research that’s been done that speaks about the efficacy of Spinal Decompression, and other articles that alert them to this new revolutionary treatment.
+With the Internet they do their homework; they find information and articles that alert them to this treatment.
 It is relatively new.
 It’s extremely high tech.
 There are only a few doctors in Canada who have access to the better technology.
 I think that’s part of the reason too; it’s not readily available from so many doctors.